jacobmakarsky/polifeed/README.md

 #Why did I make it?

 I wanted to learn how to develop something for the Arweave blockchain, so I entered their Permafeed competition.
+See the competition information here - https://gitcoin.co/issue/ArweaveTeam/Bounties/20/3827

 #How does it work?